Indignation: Entity theory

 Entity theorists believe that judgements of moral character can be made from merely a few or even a single observation(s).
 They are most often found making stereotypes about people or events, and believe that disposition based attributions are innate, and rarely ever change.
-‘You can’t teach an old dog new tricks’ explains how entity theorists might explain a situation.
+'You can't teach an old dog new tricks' explains how entity theorists might explain a situation.
 Behavior, to them, is caused by the unchanging, internal (character) attributes.
-Hypothetically, if the two different types of people were sitting on a parole board for a jailed criminal, those who exemplify traits of entity theorists might say ‘once a criminal always a criminal’ and reason that the criminal behavior was driven by the immoral nature of the person and they would do it again, no matter the circumstance, when given the opportunity.
+Hypothetically, if the two different types of people were sitting on a parole board for a jailed criminal, those who exemplify traits of entity theorists might say 'once a criminal always a criminal' and reason that the criminal behavior was driven by the immoral nature of the person and they would do it again, no matter the circumstance, when given the opportunity.

-Entity Theory Dispositional traits are used within the entity theory as a basic unit of analysis.
+Dispositional traits are used within the entity theory as a basic unit of analysis.
 Either positive or negative attributes are experienced and possibly expressed.
 With indignation, the attributes experienced are going to be negative.
 These tendencies are most likely going to remain the same and be predictable with little to no room for change.
 An assumption is made and judgments are carried out.
 Entity theory creates and holds judgements based on a single behavioral observation.
 Once something is believed to be true, it is almost permanently labeled, and objective situational evidence is neglected to be taken into consideration.
 Disposition-relevant information is the main focus due to the fact that it feeds the reinforcement of negative information.

 Incremental theory

 Incremental theorists believe just the opposite position of some entity theorists.
 They can make judgements of moral character more based on changing external factors (situational) and factors such as effort, desire such as goals.
 When formulating judgements, incremental theorists take recent evidence into account and avoid broad character attributions.
-For example, those of those who are considered to be incremental theorists might argue that, the aforementioned criminal’s behavior, was possibly the subsequent result of a poor upbringing or was drug induced, and while, in prison, the incarcerated changed his/her lifestyle through exemplary behavior and service to others.
+For example, those of those who are considered to be incremental theorists might argue that, the aforementioned criminal's behavior, was possibly the subsequent result of a poor upbringing or was drug induced, and while, in prison, the incarcerated changed his/her lifestyle through exemplary behavior and service to others.
 Thus they would not be a threat to the public anymore, in theory.